LewisWatson/carshare-ninja-pitch/PITCHME.md

 - Progressive Web Application written in Angular2  <!-- .element: class="fragment" data-fragment-index="1" -->
 - Material design <!-- .element: class="fragment" data-fragment-index="2" -->
 - Firebase authentication <!-- .element: class="fragment" data-fragment-index="7" -->
-  - Username/Password, social, anonymous
+  - Username/Password, social, and anonymous
   - JWT token included with every API call

 #VSLIDE

-## Progressive Web Application
+## Progressive Web Applications

 User experiences that have the reach of the web, and are reliable, fast, and engaging.